shivam222/room-booking/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Structure of project

+In root dir we have server file(express server), models folder which describes the structure of mongodb tables, server folder contains a lib and a routes folder. lib folder contains file which have common function to be used by routes folder.routes folder contains route based handling of each request from the front-end.
+In src/app folder lies the angular code.

+## How to run server

+To run angular server type ng serve
+To run node server type nodemon server
+To run mongodb server-> Go to C:/Program Files/Mongodb/3.2/bin/mongodb

+## Compile angular code

+Before running node server its important to run ng build to compile new changes of angular code.

+## Create new ang component

+Type ng g c name --module=app.module

+## Create a service

+Type ng g s services/name --module=app.module

+## Module Files

+app.module - main module files containg all services and components app-routing.module - in this module we define links to each component material.module - in this module we register all angular material components being used